RobMasters/Filler/README.md

 Key features:
 * Filler's FixturesBuilder treats your model classes like 'Plain Old PHP Objects'. so it doesn't matter what persistance layer your project uses.
-(Providing a compatible `Persistor` instance is available).
+(Assuming a compatible `Persistor` instance is available).
 * Unlike other fixture libraries Filler does not make you specify which order fixtures should be loaded, which can be very tricky to maintain in large projects.
 Instead, fixtures just specify any dependencies they need and these will be provided when they are available.